rpaglin/UdacityCapstoneProject/README.md

 - report.pdf: As anticipated, the actual report of the project was posted as a medium contribution.
 The same content (more or less) was also saved as pdf and included in the repository.

 ### Folder organization
-All content is included in the main repository, with the exception of trial mazes and Jupiter notebook (all included in 'validfandommaze' folder)
+All content is included in the main repository, with the exception of trial mazes and csv result file RobotEvaluationDataTest.csv (all included in 'validfandommaze' folder)

 ## Prerequisites